+In fact it is only standard trades between financial institutions that must be cleared through CCPs.
 A CCP stands between the two parties in an OTC derivative transaction in much the same way that a clearing house does for exchange-traded contracts.
-It absorbs the credit risk but requires initial and variation margin from each side.
+The CCP and its members absorb the credit risk, but initial and variation margin is required from each side.
 In addition, CCP members are required to contribute to a default fund.
 The advantage to the financial system is that there is a lot more collateral (i.e., margin) available and it is therefore much less likely that a default by one major participant in the derivatives market will lead to losses by other market participants.
-There is also more transparency in that the trades of different financial institutions are more readily known.
+There is also more transparency in that the trades of different market participants are more readily known.
 The disadvantage is that CCPs are replacing banks as the too-big-to-fail entities in the financial system.
 There clearly needs to be careful oversight of the management of CCPs.